Bhuvanmysoresridhar/Serverless-Lakehouse-using-Polars-on-AWS/README.md

-# Serverless Lakehouse on AWS using CDK, Polars
+# Serverless Lakehouse on AWS using CDK, Polars,Duckdb and Delta-rs

 ## Overview
 This project demonstrates how to build a fully **serverless lakehouse** architecture on AWS using: